clementviolet/hmsc-paper/manuscript.md

 The scale of environmental data acquisition may also explain some of the difficulties of models in explaining and predicting the occurrence or abundance of certain species.
 Indeed, the REBENT program is interested in benthic macrofauna, i.e. organisms of a few centimeters, while the environmental data are acquired with a resolution of XX.
 Thus, our models do not take into account the microclimates experienced by the species studied here [@Potter_2013].
 In addition, there can be a high variability between the values of environmental predictors measured on the foreshore by *in situ* recorders [@Lathlean_2011] and satellite data at a coarser resolution.
 Using environmental data at the site scale would then increase the explanatory power of the models [@Lembrechts_2019] and probably their predictive capabilities.

+# Conclusion

+Our case study illustrates the importance of including all species in a community to improve the predictive power of a jSDM model on a particular species assemblage.
+Therefore, it is not necessary to acquire expensive species-specific data such as phylogenetic distances or functional traits.
+However, the use of these data sources is not without interest since they facilitate the understanding of the ecological processes highlighted by the model.

 # Figures

 ## Main